 At that time, there were still a few empty water-front lots left to sell.
-In the late 1950s, most large land holdings in Carmel were owned by descendants of pioneer families.
-These decedents included Tom Doud, a cattle rancher from Monterey; Mary Goold, a descendent of the Carmel Mission Machado family and the widow of former councilman and livery stable operator Charles Goold; Robert and Fred Leidig; and the estate of Mary Dummage.34
+In the late 1950s, most large land holdings in Carmel were owned by descendents of pioneer families.
+These decedents included Tom Doud, a cattle rancher from Monterey; Mary Goold, a descendent of the Carmel Mission Machado family and the widow of former councilman and livery stable operator Charles Goold; Robert and Fred Leidig; and the estate of Mary Dummage.

-Due to the post-war flood of new residents wanting to settle in Carmel, real estate costs reached unforeseen peaks in the mid to late 1940s.
+Due the post-war flood of new residents wanting to settle in Carmel, real estate costs reached unforeseen peaks in the mid to late 1940s.
 In 1945 a two-bedroom house on Casanova sold for \$4,000.
 The same house sold for \$8,500 in 1946 and \$14,000 a year later.
-In 1948 the most expensive home listed in the Pine Cone Cymbal was \$45,000.35 In 1957 the average price of a home was \$20,000; empty inland lots sold for an average of \$3,500 and lots on the coast were listed for \$9,000.36 The swelling of the number of real estate agents working in Carmel from 10 in 1947 to 31 in 1963 serves as a good indicator of the success of the real estate business in the immediate postwar era.37 The Carmel Board of Realtors was located on Sixth near Lincoln Avenues at this time.
+In 1948 the most expensive home listed in the Pine Cone Cymbal was \$45,000.
+In 1957 the average price of a home was \$20,000; empty inland lots sold for an average of \$3,500 and lots on the coast were listed for \$9,000.
+The swelling of the number of real estate agents working in Carmel from 10 in 1947 to 31 in 1963 serves as a good indicator of the success of the real estate business in the immediate post-war era.
+The swelling of the success of the real estate business in the immediate post-war era.